Bosaif39/password-manager-web-app/README.md

-•	Frontend: HTML & CSS, maybe JS too
+•	Frontend: HTML & CSS, and some JS too

 •	Backend: Python flask